 Students at Andrews University are asked to consider construction management as a way in which we can shape our building culture through the studied application of accumulated skill, knowledge and understanding.
 The program generally aspires to integrate managment responsibilities and technical knowledge to making good buildings and places that cultivate better communities.
 We wish to challenge students to be guided by principles of durability, purpose and beauty as they make choices through the phases of construction.
 Students learn by doing and are directed to work in a thoughtful and considerate manner that will make them extraordinary witness for how God directs us toward excellence.

-Within the context of the mission of Andrews University, the School of Architecture, Art & Design seeks to prepare students to serve in accord with a professional and Christian vocation.
+Within the context of the mission of Andrews University, the School of Architecture & Interior Design seeks to prepare students to serve in accord with a professional and Christian vocation.
 The program fosters a healthy studio culture in which students and faculty are encouraged to serve and promote each other and their respective communities.
 The course curriculum provides a range of opportunities for students to gain experience in diverse fields of community service to learn how architecture can contribute to the good of mankind.
 Students can choose to participate in various service projects pursued by the Architecture Missions Group, including ongoing work in South America, Africa and the United States.

 Degree in Construction Management: BSCM

 PLEASE BE ADVISED: The Bachelor of Science in Construction Management program (BSCM) is a new program.
 The program will not be available unless a critical mass of students enter the program.
 Please contact the School of Architecture & Interior Design at 269-471-6003 for more information.

 The construction management program is four years plus two summers in duration.
 This program also requires 600 hours of construction work experience (see curriculum details).